 Ahmed Raza Khan was the first scientist to refute American astronomer Albert F. Porta’s prediction that several countries of the world would cease to exist after a meteoric explosion due to a certain alignment of stars and the sun.
 He predicted that the explosion would occur on December 17, 1919.
 However, Ahmed Raza Khan refuted Porta’s prediction and wrote a booklet proving that according to astronomic calculations, the alignment of stars isn’t possible the way Porta had predicted.

-Khan’s research was published in two Indian newspapers – Express, a daily from Bakipur, and Al Raza, an Urdu newspaper from Bareilly, and was compiled under the name ‘A Fair Guide on the Revolving Sun and the Static Earth’.
-According to experts, Ahmed Raza Khan’s research was also published in the New York Times, on December 16 and 18, 1919.
-While many discarded his research before the 17th, considering that Porta was a Professor at the prestigious University of Michigan, and Khan being only a “Molvi” from a backward Indian city.
-However, when the prediction fell flat, and Khan’s research proved to be correct, he received appreciation from various factions of the civilized scientific world.
+Khan’s research was published in two Indian newspapers – Express, a daily from Bakipur, and Al Raza, an Urdu newspaper from Bareilly, and was compiled under the name ‘A Fair Guide on the Revolving Sun and the Static Earth.’
+According to experts, Ahmed Raza Khan’s research was also published in the New York Times on December 16 and 18, 1919.
+While many discarded his research before the 17th, considering that Porta was a Professor at the prestigious University of Michigan and Khan was only a “Molvi” from a backward Indian city.
+However, when the prediction fell flat and Khan’s research proved to be correct, he received appreciation from various factions of the civilized scientific world.

 Other Great Examples of Ahmed Raza Khan’s Scientific Influence

-Another example of his scientific prowess was his work written in 1880, ‘Refutation of Ancient Philosophy’.
+Another example of his scientific prowess was his work written in 1880, ‘Refutation of Ancient Philosophy.’
 According to the popular narrative, “an atom can be further divided” was an idea presented by J.J.
 Thompson in the year 1897.
-However, the AlaHazrat, as he is referred to by his followers across the globe, wrote a similar treatise, proving the divisibility of an atom almost a decade ago.
-Unfortunately, due to lack of resources at the time of the British Raj, publishing of the book was delayed, until it was published in 1919-1920.
-He was also well versed in phonetician science, as can be found in his famous book, ‘Clarification on the Question of Gramophone’ (1909).
-Likewise, in the work ‘Light and Luster for the Ruling on Absolute Water’ (1915), the polymath discusses forms of water and ultimately documents a staggering 306 types.
+However, the AlaHazrat, as his followers across the globe refer to him, wrote a similar treatise, proving the divisibility of an atom almost a decade earlier.
+Unfortunately, due to a lack of resources at the time of the British Raj, the publishing of the book was delayed until it was published in 1919-1920.
+He was also well-versed in phonetician science, as can be found in his famous book, ‘Clarification on the Question of Gramophone’ (1909).
+Likewise, in work ‘Light and Luster for the Ruling on Absolute Water’ (1915), the polymath discusses forms of water and ultimately documents a staggering 306 types.

 Refutation of the Wahabi Ideology

 For instance, in countries where the influence of Ahmed Raza Khan prevails over others, like India, Bangladesh, Pakistan, Turkey, Malaysia, Indonesia, England, Nepal, South Africa, Morocco, etc., the Wahabi ideologue terror outfits haven’t been able to recruit as many Muslims as they have in the regions with the lesser influence of Khan.
-This alone is a great achievement, given the fact that hadn’t he been in India, the situation could have been much worse.
+This alone is a great achievement, and hadn’t he been in India, the situation could have been much worse.